haxsaw/hikaru/docs/advanced.rst

 the fields required to hold the data for your operator.
-You **must** include ``apiVersion`` and ``kind`` fields in your class definition, but you do not need to implement a ``__post_init__()`` method unless you have other class attributes that you want to add that aren't part of those that from the official document defintiion.
+You **must** include ``apiVersion`` and ``kind`` fields in your class definition, but you do not need to implement a ``__post_init__()`` method unless you have other class attributes that you want to add that aren't part of those that come from the official document definition.

 As an example, let's suppose we have an operator that we want to define that will have a YAML representation that looks like the following: